Bertha Van Hoosen

 Bertha Van Hoosen (March 26, 1863 – June 7, 1952) was an American surgeon devoted to women's health issues and the advancement of fellow women surgeons.
 Among other notable achievements, Van Hoosen was the first president and a founder of the American Medical Women's Association in 1915 and the first woman to be head of a medical division at a coeducational university.
 She published an autobiography detailing her personal experiences in medicine, Petticoat Surgeon.

 Early life

-Bertha Van Hoosen was born to parents Joshua Van Hoosen, a farmer, and Sarah Ann Taylor, a teacher, in Stony Creek, Michigan, in 1863.
+Bertha Van Hoosen was born to parents Joshua Van Hoosen, a farmer, and Sarah Ann Taylor, a teacher, in 1863 in Stony Creek, Michigan (now part of Rochester Hills).
 She grew up on her parents' farm and attended high school in Pontiac, Michigan, graduating at the age of 17.
 In order for Van Hoosen to attend high school, her father would drop her off in a horse-drawn wagon Monday morning and pick her up Friday nights at the conclusion of the school week.